Writing

 In turn, this may mean that they work on a different task from the rest of the class or receive targeted support during the lesson.
 In addition, extra time during the week may also be spent working on this area with the child in what we refer to as interventions.

-Other children are identified as being gifted and talented (G&T) in writing.
-The class teacher will identify ways in which to suitably challenge them in writing, blending together learning they need from their age-appropriate curriculum with specific learning (referred to as ‘working deeper’) objectives which have been developed especially for such children.
+Other children are identified as being gifted and talented in writing.
+The class teacher will identify ways in which to suitably challenge them in writing.

 Showcase